gdseestedt/cpp_practice_code/cs1/business_trip_calculator/business_trip_calculator/analysis.md

 - dinner:     Yes
 ```

-If user enter the following values for the meals:
+If user enters the following values for the meals:
 ```
 ----[Day 1]----
 Lunch:     10